sakshat193/SNA-MiniProject/README.md

 ## Overview

-This project analyzes Twitter retweet data to identify meaningful patterns in user engagement across geographic locations.
-By computing behavioral similarity metrics, we construct a network where locations with similar engagement characteristics are connected, revealing natural community structures within the data.
+This project analyzes Twitter retweet data to identify engagement patterns across geographic locations.
+Using behavioral similarity metrics and community detection algorithms, it constructs and visualizes network structures that reveal natural groupings in the data.

 ## Project Structure